innovatedev-deno/fresh-utils/README.md

 ## Routes

 Routes must be in your project directly.
-You can copy a route file from this repo, and it should work, provided you have the import_map.json setup the same, or:
+You can copy a route file from this repo, and it should work, provided you have the import_map.json setup the same.
+Alternatively, you can use them directly from this repo by creating the desired route file, and puting this into it:

 ```ts
 export {default as default} from 'fresh-utils/routes/route-file-you-want.tsx';
 ```

-If there is a handler, you must export that as well:
+If there is a handler, you must export that as well (or export your own handler):

 ```ts
 export {handler, default as default} from 'fresh-utils/routes/contact.tsx';